ENCCS/julia-for-hpda/content/data-science.rst

               Dense(n_neurons, n_classes),
               softmax)

-   We now define an anonymous callback function to pass into the training function to monitor the progress, select the standard ADAM optimizer, and extract the parameters of the model:
+   We now set up our optimizer.
+We have selected the standard optimizer ADAM:

    .. code-block:: julia

-      callback = () -> @show(loss(xtrain, ytrain))
-      opt = ADAM()
-      θ = Flux.params(model)
+      opt_state = Flux.setup(Adam(), model)

    Before training the model, let's have a look at some initial predictions and the accuracy: